San Marcos Growers LogoSan Marcos Growers

 We began trialing this Lomandra Lucky Stripe in 2016 and have several large specimens in our garden that attract a lot of attention.
 This plant has not proven to be stable in micropropagation (tissue culture) so has been steadily and more slowly propagated by traditional methods.
 In 2020 we were finally able to start this attractive and durable Lomandra.

-This information about Lomandra hystrix Lucky Stripe ['LMV200'] PP26,418 displayed is based on research conducted in our horticultural library and from reliable online resources.
-We also will relate observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
-We will also incorporate comments that we receive from others and we welcome hearing from anyone with additional information, particularly if they can share any cultural information that would aid others in growing it.
+The information about Lomandra hystrix Lucky Stripe ['LMV200'] PP26,418 displayed on this web page is based on our research conducted in the nursery's horticultural library and from reliable online resources.
+We also include observations made about it as it grows in our nursery gardens and other gardens we have visited, as well how the crops have performed in containers in our nursery field.
+We will also incorporate comments we receive from others and welcome hearing from anyone with additional information, particularly if they can share cultural information that would aid others in growing this plant.

 [MORE INFO]